Autism Spectrum Disorder and Haircuts: How to Make the Experience Easier for Your Child

 Need Help Supporting Your Child’s Sensory Needs?

 At Early Autism Services, we specialize in helping children aged 1–10 build real-world skills through compassionate, expert ABA therapy.
-Contact us today to learn how we can support your child’s journey.
+Request a free consultation today to learn how we can support your child’s journey.

 Explore More